 The presence of these sites and artifacts reveals material evidence of, and confirms, Indigenous peoples' use of the Peace River Valley for millennia.

 The heritage program has engaged several hundred local representatives from Indigenous communities in the region.

-In addition, BC Hydro has consulted with local Indigenous groups, the public, local landowners, the B.C.
+In addition, we have consulted with local Indigenous groups, the public, local landowners, the B.C.
 Archaeology Branch, local governments, and local area museums about heritage.